dvbelyaev/RepData_PeerAssessment1/PA1_template.md

 ## 5498    52 2012-11-30      730  Friday
 ```

-### A histogram of the total number of steps taken each day
+### New histogram of the total number of steps taken each day

 To make a new histogram of the total number of steps taken each day I summed up
 again all _steps_ for each _date_ but now on the dataset with filled missed